 Network interface C provides communication for appliance modules and handles database downloads.
-The interface:
+Interface C:

-- Must be able to access a DNS server - ♦ Has continuous access to the Internet
+- Must be able to access a DNS server - Must have continuous access to the Internet

 Ensure that interface C is able to access the download servers at download.websense.com.
 This URL must be permitted by all firewalls, proxy servers, routers, or host files controlling the URLs that the C interface can access.